proxmox/proxmox-offline-mirror/docs/introduction.rst

 - a base directory containing directories and hardlinks to the checksum files inside the pool directory

-are used for space-efficient storing of repository contents ("snapshots").
+are used to store the repository contents ("snapshots") in a space-efficient way.

-Adding a file consists of first adding the checksum file(s), then linking them under one or more paths. a garbage collect operation will iterate over all files in the base directory and remove those which are not (or no longer) a hardlink to any checksum files, and remove any checksum files which have no hardlinks outside of the pool checksum file directories.
+When adding a file, the following steps are done: first the ckecksum file(s) are added, then they are linked under one or more paths.
+A garbage collect operation will iterate over all files in the base directory and remove those, which are not (or no longer) a hardlink to any checksum files.
+It will also remove any checksum files which have no hardlinks outside of the pool's checksum file directories.

-A default config path of ``/etc/proxmox-offline-mirror.cfg`` is used, but is overridable on a per command basis (for example, to allow operation as non-root user) using either the ``--config`` CLI option or the ``PROXMOX_OFFLINE_MIRROR_CONFIG`` environment variable.
+The default config path is ``/etc/proxmox-offline-mirror.cfg``, but it can be overriden on a per command basis (for example, to allow operation as a non-root user).
+Use the ``--config`` CLI option or the ``PROXMOX_OFFLINE_MIRROR_CONFIG`` environment variable.

 .. _get_help: